 a.
 Academic rationale and goals for the course (skills or level of knowledge students can be expected to attain)

 This course is optional for students in the current Art History degree plan.
-They can take it as one of their upper-level art history .
+They can take it as one of their upper-level art history electives.
 It is intended to help students understand their profession with real world experience.
 It will help them determine their next step: post-secondary study OR museum, gallery, etc. positions.
 This is a step towards job placement for students after the BA.
 As the degree gains new faculty, the position as a preparatory degree will continue to change.
 This is a first step in that direction.

-The internship fits with the dept mission by adding to the cultural development of the student as part of a well-rounded education.
+The internship fits with the department mission by adding to the cultural development of the student as part of a well-rounded education.
 It prepares the student for a leadership position, helps them develop critical thinking and problem solving skills and helps them realize their full potential in the art world

 b.
 How does the course fit with the mission established by the department for the curriculum?
 If course is mandated by an accrediting or certifying agency, include the directive.